Radiological Emergency Preparedness

 During Steady State Operations, the REP Program is responsible for maintaining many elements, including the following:

-• Test and update all plant data connections in the assessment and evaluation room;
+• Test and update all plant data connections in the assessment and evaluation room

-• Ensure the State OEM REP instrument shop certifications and safety classes are performed;
+• Ensure the State OEM REP instrument shop certifications and safety classes are performed

-• Maintain inventory and proper calibration of all NYS radiation detection equipment;
+• Maintain inventory and proper calibration of all NYS radiation detection equipment

-• Coordinate with counties to ensure proper public information has been provided;
+• Coordinate with counties to ensure proper public information has been provided

-• Track nuclear shipments in NYS; and,
+• Track nuclear shipments in NYS

-• Plan, coordinate, and conduct federally evaluated radiological exercises.
+• Plan, coordinate, and conduct federally evaluated radiological exercises

 Emergency Response Activations